brian-xu-vlt/FT_CONTAINERS_42_tester/README.md

 ## 👩‍💻 Usage <a name = "usage"></a>

-- `make f` will precompile your headers and check their std98 compliance, then compile the tester and run every tests.
+- `make` will precompile your headers and check their std98 compliance, then compile the tester.
+- `make f` will do all of the above and run every tests.
+#### To test only selected containers:
 - `make [container names]` will perform tests on a specific containers, one after the other according to the list passed.
 - `make cpp98` will perform tests one your header to verify cpp98 compliance.

-Note: Each tester will stop at the first failure (except tests performed on max_size of some containers as their result may vary with OS, and may reflect some personnal decision on implementation which may be valid and yield to variation with STL).
+- `make compile_<container_name>` will compile the specific container tests.

+NB: In case of failure, each test will display errors and run the next test, at the end of each container test unit, a message will show if something went wrong at any point.

+#### Special needs:
-- In order to use the tester with valgrind or fsanitize, some tests need to reduce their memory size.
+In order to use the tester with valgrind or fsanitize, some tests need to reduce their memory size.
 Use `make valgrind_mode=1` To compile the tester with such smaller tests

 ## ⚠️  Acknowledgement <a name = "acknowledgement"></a>